UgnilJoZ/minetest-worldmapper/README.md

 # minetest-worldmapper

-A single-threaded mapper for Minetest with node transparency support.
+A multi-threaded mapper for Minetest with node transparency support.

 ## Example usage
 ```